matsola/biofertilizer-report/casestudy.md

 One factor that could question the validity of the case study is that the producers had a pretty good idea about which substances were the biofertilizer and the control.
 However, all producers took measures to minimize the risk of compromising the case study.

-_Branseröd Gård_ and _Timmervikens skafferi_ also measured yield differences found differences (the other two did not compare/could not measure yield).

-In the end, yield differences will always exist between any two beds.
+_Branseröd Gård_ and _Timmervikens skafferi_ also measured yield differences found positive differences comparing the experiment to control (the other two did not compare/could not measure yield).
+However, yield differences will always exist between any two beds.
 Therefore, to conclude that the biofertilizer is the cause of the yield increase, a new, more extensive case study (involving more producers) probably needs to be performed that includes yield as one parameter.

 ## Conclusion

-The case study was unable to differentiate between the control and experimental beds in terms of the selected indicators (soil, leaf, crop and BRIX).
+The case study was unable to differentiate between the control and experimental beds in terms of the selected indicators (i.e. soil, leaf, crop and BRIX).

 The study participants were positive to the use of the biofertilizer, and the two participants that measured yield saw increases (300% and 9%).
 However, if this is a consequence of the biofertilizer or other factors can not be concluded.